Samantha

 The generator \( g_{1} \) is used to compute another generator \( g \) of order \( q \) from the group \( \mathbb{Z}_{p}^{*} \).

-Samantha and Victor receives the two prime numbers \( p \) and \( q \) and the generator \( g \).
+Samantha and Victor receive the two prime numbers \( p \) and \( q \), and the generator \( g \).

 Samantha chooses a secret signing exponent \( s \) and computes the public verification exponent \( v \), which she sends to Victor.

-In the signature Samantha needs an ephemeral key \( e \) that is unique for this signature.
+For the signature, Samantha needs an ephemeral key \( e \) that is unique for this signature.

 She then sends the message \( m \) and the signature \( (\sigma_{1}, \sigma_{2}) \) to Victor.